My name is Soeren Keil and I work in the areas of conflict resolution, territorial autonomy and European integration.

 I have advised numerous governments and non-governmental organisations on issues related to the Western Balkans.

-I am a reviewer for leading academic publications such as: Journal of Common Market Studies, Europe-Asia Studies, Ethnopolitics, Publius, Foreign Policy Analysis, Review of International Studies and International Peacekeeping.
+I am a reviewer for leading academic publications such as: Journal of Common Market Studies, Europe-Asia Studies, and Publius.

 I have reviewed book proposals for leading publishers in the UK, including Routledge and Palgrave MacMillian.